axellbrendow/extdeps/README.md

 Run `npx extdeps` from a folder that has a `package.json` file and a `README.md` file.
 That's it!

-Obs.: the script identifies the start of the dev dependencies section in your README by searching for a line that starts with a '#' and has 'dev' and 'dependencies' on it.
+Obs.: the script identifies the start of the dev dependencies section in your README by searching for a line that starts with a '#' and has 'dev' and ('dependencies' or 'libraries') on it.
 Also, same logic for dependencies section.

-Example of a valid README:
+Example1 of a valid README:

 ```
 ## Dev dependencies